Tug-of-war: Innovator vs. generic pharma – leveraging strategies

 Patent Exclusivity

 The launch of a generic drug is prone to infringement of the innovator’s patents.
-A safe way of generic entry is to launch the product once the patent completes its exclusivity period (Patent expire).
+A safe way of generic entry is to launch the product once the patent completes its exclusivity period (Patent expires).
 The ANDA applicants looking at a safe launch in the US for their generic products are required to certify their application with Paragraph 1, stating that such patent information has not been filed; Paragraph 2, certifying that such patent has expired; or Paragraph 3, certifying the date on which such patent will expire.
 In European countries and other countries, the requirement varies.
 India also has a requirement that the particulars of the patent status be furnished while filing Form 44 for seeking marketing authorization in India.

 Some countries, such as the US, India, and Canada, have a provision known as a regulatory exception or Bolar exemption which gives authority to apply the patented product only after seeking marketing authorization.
 In India, Section 107(A)(a) of the Patent Act also provides this regulatory exemption to the generic company only after seeking proper marketing authorization.